Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 When is the Best Time to Visit Puerto Vallarta?

 The average temp is around 88F.
-Fortunately, when it rains it usually only rains in the evening so your mornings and early afternoon shouldn’t be affected too much.
-Although, you might experience more overcast days even when it’s not raining.
-Also note that July through October is hurricane season.
+Fortunately, when it rains it usually only rains in the late afternoon and night so your mornings and early afternoon shouldn’t be affected too much.

-FAQ About Where to Stay in Puerto Vallarta
+Where to Stay in Puerto Vallarta FAQs

 What Part of Puerto Vallarta Has the Nicest Beaches?